zeta1999/korali/docs/manual/using/running.rst

 Running an experiment partially
 ------------------------------------------------

-Resuming an experiment from a saved state
+Resuming an experiment from a save-state file
 ------------------------------------------------

 Resuming multiple experiments simultaneously